saidvandeklundert/saidvandeklundert.github.io/_posts/2019-09-2-juniper-cisco_ios_xr_6vpe.md

 - enable the BGP sessions to carry VPN-IPv6 addresses
 - enable IPv6 tunneling
 - verify the 6VPE VPN

-- review the complete VPN configuration
+We will finish up with the complete VPN configuration and a quick review.

-For the PE configuration, the samples I will show are from `ios_xr_1` and `vmx5`.
+For the PE configuration and verification, most the samples I will show are from `ios_xr_1` and `vmx5`.

 <br>